Yes. TKA is accredited by the Association of Christian Schools International (ACSI).

 - Western Carolina University

-In 2022, 88% of TKA seniors received scholarship offers to colleges or universities.
+On average over 85% of TKA seniors received scholarship offers to colleges or universities.

 Kindergarten- Must be 5 before August 15 of that school year.